 A lot of famous architects have been there in the world with their astonishing work.
 Their splendid work not only made them renowned across the globe but also benefited their clients a lot.
-Following are some of the world class famous architects with their fabulous work which will remain everlasting to be appreciated by the generations to come.
+Following are some of the world class famous architects with their fabulous work.

 Famous Architects of All Time